 - Petty Theft.
 Generally speaking, petty theft occurs when the value of the property stolen is less than $300.
 Petty theft is a misdemeanor offense that is broken down into degrees based on the value of the property that was taken.

 - Grand Theft.
 Grand theft involves the taking of property that is valued at more than $300.
 Grand theft is a felony.

 - Shoplifting or retail theft.
 The crime of shoplifting involves taking merchandise or property from a store. shoplifting can take a number of forms, such as switching out the price tag on an item for the price tag of a lesser value item, taking merchandise without the intent of paying for it, or ringing up an item at an incorrect, but less expensive price.
 Shoplifting can be a felony offense.

 - Carjacking.
 Taking a motor vehicle that belongs to someone else with the intent of permanently or temporarily depriving the owner of the motor vehicle is carjacking.
 Carjacking can be charged with a felony offense.

 Other theft crimes in Florida include grand theft auto, burglary, robbery, larceny, employee theft, dealing in stolen property, check forgery, worthless check theft, failure to return leased or rented property, and identity theft.

 When You Need a Fort Lauderdale Theft Lawyer, We Can Help

 Being charged with a theft crime can be distressing and embarrassing situation.
 You may be falsely accused, or misidentified as the thief.
-Whatever the case may be, if you have been charged with a theft crime in Fort Lauderdale, you need to speak with an experienced theft crimes attorney immediately.
+Whatever the case may be, if you have been charged with a theft crime in Fort Lauderdale, you need to speak with an experienced theft crimes lawyer immediately.
 Reach out to our team of dedicated and caring professionals by calling 877-393-0526 today.